Glasses or no glasses. That is the question. Let’s hear from tech giants. Is 2022 going to be the year of AR Glasses?

 When it comes to bringing 3D assets to the real world, smart glasses are one of the best options.
 Developing a new sense of reality in the freedom provided by augmented reality (AR) is one of the most powerful forces we have as we continuously construct our future.
 AR glasses, which assist us with our daily work without interrupting the flow of life or getting away from reality, are seen as an area today where many brands, including technology giants, can create meaningful, immersive experiences.

-After our article in which we focused on the best and most innovative AR glasses on the market in 2021, now let's take a look at the updates and developments in 2022.
+After our article in which we focused on the best and most innovative AR glasses on the market, now let's take a look at the further updates and developments in 2023.

 I/O conferences are where Google announces new developments and upcoming projects in sessions.
 At the I/O conference in 2012, Google announced that they were working on AR glasses and that they wanted to be a leader in this market.
 Today, exactly 10 years later, at the 2022 I/O conference, Google gave details about the AR glasses they plan to launch with progressive add-ons.

 In the short video shown by the company, the AR glasses are also used for simultaneous translation.
 Google, which aims to solve the language difficulties between people with instant translation, puts practicality first with this new hardware with a customer-oriented approach.
 Beyond language translation, this could be a game-changer for people with hearing impairment.

 We have previously seen Google Glass Enterprise and Google Glass Enterprise 2 developed by Google for businesses.
 Let’s see if Google will be able to bring mass adoption for AR Glasses this time.

 In April, we saw the news in The Verge that Meta is working on three standalone AR glasses that are planned to be released in the next few years.
 While explaining his long-term plans, Mark Zuckerberg mentioned smart glasses as a product that will redefine their relationship with technology.